scervera/mdn-video-library-api/BREVO_EMAIL_SETUP.md

 1. **Authentication Failed**
    - Verify SMTP username and password
    - Check if SMTP access is enabled in Brevo
-   - Ensure API key is valid
+   - Ensure SMTP credentials are correct

 2. **Emails Not Sending**
    - Check Rails logs for error messages